-It’s far to easy for a selfie stick to fall out of your hands or hit something and cause harm to yourself, another guest, or the attraction itself.
+It’s far too easy for a selfie stick to fall out of your hands or hit something and cause harm to yourself, another guest, or the attraction itself.

 The outright ban on selfie sticks in the park started in Summer 2015, when at the time selfie sticks were allowed in the park, but not at rides or attractions.

 Can you use a tripod at Disney World?
-How about a Gorillapod?